Soulbind-Protocol/sdk/README.md

 **NOTE:** _required with most txn_

-Construct a formatted message to be signed by user and passed to soulbind txn methods.
+Construct a formatted message to be signed by user and passed to Soulbind txn methods.

 ```js
   // Specific signature message used below